Molecular Technologist - Night Shift

-Centers Laboratory of New Jersey is currently searching for a Molecular Technologist for our Laboratory in Cedar Knolls, NJ.
+Centers Laboratory of New Jersey is currently searching for a Molecular Technologist to work Sunday-Thursday night shifts for our Laboratory in Cedar Knolls, NJ.

 Position Title: Molecular Technologist